bbc/psammead/Code-Standards-and-Ways-of-Working.md

 * Run storybook ‘npm run storybook’
 * Run your tunnelling tool on the Storybook port
 * In Storybook [open the component in another tab](#open-the-component-in-a-tab)

+### After merge

+After merging a pull request into `latest` the Jenkins pipeline publishes the new package versions to npm and the Psammead Storybook to github pages at https://bbc.github.io/psammead.
+Once the pipeline runs successfully:

+- Confirm the version update with `npm show {pkg} version`.
+- Confirm storybook updates at https://bbc.github.io/psammead.
+- There will be an auto-generated PR by [Talos (package bumping bot)](https://github.com/bbc/psammead/blob/latest/scripts/talos/README.md) you are responsible for completing the chain of updates, so then our Psammead dependency tree is always up to date.